 If you have space, why opt for outdoor growing?
 Here are a few good reasons:-

 Indoor growing involves a fairly substantial capital investment before you even begin.
 You need space in which to grow your plants, possibly a grow tent.
 Then you need lighting, the best option being LED lights that are not that cheap.
-You also need fans and a variety of ancillary tools to check temperature, humidity, soil PH, etc. Outdoors require none of these so your setting up costs are virtually non-existent.
+You also need fans and a variety of ancillary tools to check the temperature, humidity, soil PH, etc. Outdoors require none of these so your setting up costs are virtually non-existent.

 With the popularity of indoor growing comes the excessive consumption of energy.
 Grow rooms require lights, ventilation systems, and other equipment that eat up a lot of electricity.
 In contrast, outdoor growing needs only the sun, air, and water to thrive.
 It does not produce any carbon footprint, and it even contributes to the dynamics of the ecosystem.
 So, if we want to save the planet, the outdoor option is the better choice.